 From down-home to downtown, the dark color and sleek lines of the entryway table transfer seamlessly to city (or suburban!) glamour.
 The striking pattern on these Herrington Bar Chairs up the ante, easily hold their own against a gold sculpture and equally sculptural lamps.
 Note the symmetry in this style: dual chairs, dual lamps, four identical mirrors in a line.
 Because glam can get out-of-hand, over-the-top, and somewhat twee (glitter + shine + pink will do that) pretty quickly, it’s important to keep everything else in balance — literally.

 The beauty of the entryway table takes a back seat to family photos, backyard hydrangeas and glass or candle collections in this homey style.
-The Vintage French Country Dining Chair gets cozy with a beach-themed pillow, the Amish Wooden Stepstool is the perfect size for that tote-everywhere tote, and the wall backs up the theme with family-friendly decor: a monogram, a whitewashed and distress mirror, and quotable wall-hanging art.
+The French Country Style Dining Chair gets cozy with a beach-themed pillow, the Amish Wooden Stepstool is the perfect size for that tote-everywhere tote, and the wall backs up the theme with family-friendly decor: a monogram, a whitewashed and distress mirror, and quotable wall-hanging art.

 So what do you think?
 What entryway table will work best for you?